wso2/docs-choreo-dev/en/docs/quick-start-guides/build-your-first-cloud-native-application-with-choreo.md

 To host the front-end application in Choreo, you must create a web application component.
 To create a web application component, follow the steps given below.

-1. Navigate to the project of the reading list application that you created in the previous steps.
+1. On the Choreo console, select the project of the reading list application that you created in the previous steps, from the project list located on the header.
-2. Select **Create** on the component listing section
+2. Click **Create** under the **Component Listing** section to create a new component.
-3. Select **Web Application** as the component type.
+3. On the **Web Application** card, click **Create**.
 4. Enter a unique name and a description for the web application.
 You can enter the name and description given below:

     | **Field**       | **Value**               |